 Published: Tuesday 14 April 2026

-Find out everything you need to know about Local Elections on Thursday 7 May 2026 on our dedicated page.
+Find out everything you need to know about the upcoming local elections.

 Voter ID